Legal Framework for Electronic Archiving

 Are there any legal requirements for electronic archiving systems (EAS)?

+There is no specific regulation or statute on electronic archiving of HR records.
 If the integrity of an electronic archiving system in a legal proceeding is questioned, it must be established that the system continually maintained the integrity of the record and there was also no reason to doubt the integrity of the system.

 In addition, it must be established that the data was recorded and stored in the usual manner and through the ordinary company procedures followed by an individual who isn’t a party to the legal proceedings and didn’t “act under the control of the party using the record (Electronic Commerce Act of 2000, Ch.
 II, Sec.
 11).”